Paste

 Even if those are my own words, I do not feel inspired by them.

-I have some small, crazy stories from the last week or so to tell, Maybe some of the words can fit into these.
+I had some small, crazy stories from the last week or so to tell, and I did fit some of the words in.

 The bike ride to and fro town did not give me any new ideas how to use these three words, but reminded me of a crazy bike ride some years ago.